FOLF-projects/folf-namespace/README.md

 # FOLF - a C++ library written by a fox and a wolf

-FOLF is a namespace used by some perople to develop and test new algorythms.
-It features many benchmarking features and some smal algorythms to make our life easier.
-Everything works on Windows and Linux (other systems should work too, but are not suported and possibly not tested)
+FOLF is a namespace used by some perople to develop and test new algorithms.
+It features many benchmarking features and some small algorithms to make our life easier.
+Everything works on Windows and Linux.
+Other OSs might work as well, but we can't guarantee this or offer support for those OSs.

-# why?
+# Why?

-Because two friends wanted to do some c++ together.
+Because two friends want to do some C++ together.

-# how can you use this?
+# Am I allowed to use it?
-this namespace is licensed under MIT, so everyone can use it's content as long, as he rspects the License.
+According to its license (MIT), everyone can use it under the terms of the license.

 # License
-FOLF is Licenced under the terms od MIT.
-The License can be found [here](https://github.com/MCWertGaming/folf-namespace/blob/master/LICENSE).
+FOLF is licensed under [MIT](https://github.com/MCWertGaming/folf-namespace/blob/master/LICENSE).